jlakshmi0505/Distributed-File-System/README.md

 # Distributed-File-System
-Built a distributed file system (DFS) based on the technologiesfrom Amazon, Google, and others.
+Built a distributed file system (DFS) based on the technologies from Amazon, Google, and others.
 DFS will support multiple storage nodes responsible for managing data.

 ## Key features include: